Master of Physician Assistant

 What is your policy regarding advanced placement in PA school?

-Does HSU PA Program accept AP or CLEP for prerequisites?
+Does the HSU PA Program accept AP or CLEP for prerequisites?

 Yes.
 If a regionally accredited undergraduate college/university has granted AP or CLEP credit for a prerequisite course and it is displayed on the student’s transcript.